-The website also aims to inform governments and policymakers on how to respond to new trading environments, offering policy tools that can be employed to support their economies.
-We apply quantitative techniques to model scenarios and use pragmatic approaches grounded in reality to formulate corporate strategies and policy recommendations.
+This section aims to inform governments and policymakers on how to respond to new trading environments, offering policy tools that can be employed to support their economies.
+International Economies applies quantitative techniques to model scenarios and use pragmatic approaches to formulate corporate strategies and policy recommendations.

 Our data-driven research